-- Internet of Things (IoT) devices have increased 30% between 2018 and 2019, with much of this affecting the IT consulting industry.
+- Internet of Things (IoT) devices have increased by 30% between 2018 and 2019, affecting the IT consulting industry.

-- 62% of business leaders in the technology consulting industry view culture as a hurdle they need to overcome.
+- 62% of business leaders in the technology consulting industry view culture as a hurdle they must overcome.

 - North America is expected to lead revenue and growth in the technology and software consulting industries.

-- The rise of smartphones has meant that they’ve become an increasing focus for many firms in the niche and is expected to drive revenues in the coming years.
+- The rise of smartphones has meant that they’ve become an increasing focus for many firms in the niche and are expected to drive revenues in the coming years.

 Knowledge is vital for the majority of industries, with this being especially true for the technology consulting industry.
-Each of the above trends will continue making their presence felt across 2020.
-As such, they’re areas that the majority of professionals in the sector will need to pay a significant amount of attention to.
+Each of the above trends will continue making its presence felt across 2023.
+As such, they’re areas that most professionals in the sector will need to pay significant attention to.

-While these may present certain challenges, preparation can help overcome them.
-As such, knowing how they’re affecting the industry can be quite helpful.
-Alongside this, researching them and planning ahead should allow you to avoid any negative consequences while capitalizing on many other trends.
+While these may present particular challenges, preparation can help overcome them.
+Knowing how they’re affecting the industry can be pretty helpful.
+Researching them and planning should allow you to avoid negative consequences while capitalizing on many other trends.